amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 It is preferable to separate page objects into individual files that end with `.page.js`.
 These will require the basic `page.js` prototype construct / abstract class and create new objects for each individual page.
 For more information on the implementation, refer to the `/test/pageobjects` directory.

+## Common utilities

+Refer to the common Javascript functions that provides clean, performant methods for manipulating objects, collections, MS-Excel utilities, DataBase utilities etc. Few sample code can be found in ./util-examples/

+Use [Underscore.js](http://underscorejs.org/) already bundled inside the framework which provides over 100 functions that support both your favorite workaday functional helpers: map, filter, invoke — as well as more specialized goodies: function binding, javascript templating, creating quick indexes, deep equality testing, and so on.

 ## Contribution

 Create a fork of the project into your own repository.
 Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
 If approved, project owners will merge it.